sgagankumar/TheGhostCar-AutonomousCarProject/README.md

 &emsp; &emsp; `videoPredict.py`: Program that predicts steering angle using trained Convolution Neural Networks.

-&emsp; For DataSet used to train the following model refer to my other repository - [GhostCar-TrainingData](https://github.com/sgagankumar/GhostCar-TrainingData)
+* For DataSet used to train the following model refer to my other repository - [GhostCar-TrainingData](https://github.com/sgagankumar/GhostCar-TrainingData)

-&emsp; For Training Procedures and Techniques refer to my other repository - [GhostCar-Training](https://github.com/sgagankumar/GhostCar-Training)
+* For Training Procedures and Techniques refer to my other repository - [GhostCar-Training](https://github.com/sgagankumar/GhostCar-Training)

-**Lane Detection/**
+**~/Lane Detection/**

 &emsp; &emsp; `lanesImage.py`: Detects Lanes on Road - for Image Input.